 After the establishment of the Code of Conduct in fiscal 2017, we created booklets containing this Code and distributed them to the executives as well as all domestic employees of our Group.
-We also spread awareness about the Code of Conduct by checking them against the Code at each workplace and establishing an e-learning course for reviewing the Code (required of new employees; optional for current employees).
+We also spread awareness about the Code of Conduct by checking them against the Code at each workplace and establishing an e-learning course for reviewing the Code.

-In fiscal 2019, to further improve awareness of the Code of Conduct, we began using specific examples of compliance violations and holding discussions about them at each workplace (we plan to do this annually for the duration of the current Medium-term Management Initiative).
-In addition, we integrated a review of the Code of Conduct into the company training curriculum for new section managers.
-Further, to confirm the degree of awareness with regard to the Code of Conduct, we issued a Compliance Survey to our 29,572 domestic employees (including contract employees, temporary employees, and part-time employees) and received 27,683 responses (a response rate of 93.6%).
+Moreover, to further improve awareness of the Code of Conduct, we began using specific examples of compliance violations and holding discussions about them at each workplace in Japan, and we also integrated a review of the Code of Conduct into the rank-specific company training curriculum.
+Further, in fiscal 2019, to confirm the degree of awareness with regard to the Code of Conduct, we issued a Compliance Survey to our 29,572 domestic employees (including contract employees, temporary employees, and part-time employees) and received 27,683 responses (a response rate of 93.6%).
 Of these, approximately 80% said that they understood the Code of Conduct, confirming that the Code has firmly taken hold.

 Overseas, in addition to distributing booklets of the Code of Conduct in various languages, we are steadily working to expand awareness through e-learning, training, and other means, and we are promoting actions that are based on a strong sense of ethics.

 We have established the Risk Management & Compliance Committee, which reports directly to the President of Asahi Kasei Corp., in order to reinforce the entire Group's risk management and compliance framework.
 The committee monitors the state of compliance and management of risks throughout the Asahi Kasei Group.
 Results of the committee's deliberations, etc., are reported to the Board of Directors.